Social media and other emerging communication technologies are becoming a key aspect of social research practice.

 The data they generate contain insights into how entire populations communicate, behave and interact with each other.

-The Social Media and Social Research masters provides the practical research skills and conceptual foundations needed to conduct studies in this new field.
+Our MSc Social Media and Social Research provides the practical research skills and conceptual foundations you need to conduct studies in this new field.

 Our staff are world-leading experts, and this translates directly to our postgraduate teaching

 Our course gives you skills that employers value in digital social research

 We are taught by lecturers who are experts in their fields.
 I have enjoyed learning about the different methods of quantitative and qualitative analysis and how to use statistics to inform research.Luyun MA Social Media and Social Research